JulianFP/project-W/doc/api.rst

 7. /api/admins/*

 The section 1 to 5 as well as info routes that are in none of these sections should be of interest to you if you want to write your own client.
 We will call them client-facing routes from now on.
 The sixth section should be used by runners only (runner-facing), and the seventh is only for administration purposes.

+Some of these routes are protected by an auth token.
+This token can either be provided through a cookie called ``token`` or as an http bearer token.
+Use the method that is more convenient for your application.
+You can generate an auth token from the official frontend under the Security tab.

 We made the following design decision regarding when to use GET, POST or PUT routes: